 Trevon Grimes is an intriguing case study.
 His production was never more than average.
 However, he managed to carve out a specific niche in his senior season as a deep threat and a red zone specialist.
 Grimes scored a touchdown on almost 25% of his receptions, and he logged 15.5 yards per catch.

 The stats shed light on Grimes’ best traits.
-He’s a spectacular athlete who could run in the 4.4s, despite measuring in at 6-foot-4 and 215 pounds.
+He’s a spectacular athlete with late-4.4 speed, despite measuring in at 6-foot-4 and 215 pounds.
 He also has solid vertical athleticism, as he frequently displays downfield.
 Grimes also has the body control and ball tracking ability to capitalize on his athleticism, making him a dangerous player in the deep third.

 Grimes’ contested catch ability expands off of his fundamental traits.
 The Florida wide receiver has the bounce to high-point passes, the size to box defenders out, and the play strength to convert more often than not.